static55/QryptNote/README.md

 # QryptNote
-Qt app to encrypt notes and upload them to an ssh server
+Qt app to encrypt notes and upload them to a CGI script.

-Still working on it.
-Come back later.

-GPL3
+A quick video and description are at http://m3.sdf.org/pages/qryptnote/